derekm129/taskManager/README.md

 # My Task Manager

 ## Description
 I created this application using React, MongoDB, and Prisma.
 My goal for this project was to create an interactive web application that utilizes C.R.U.D (Create, Read, Update, Delete) operations.
+With this project, I used a responsive React front end with a npbackend connected to a MongoDB database via Prisma ORM.
+This setup ensures efficient data handling, clean API design, and smooth user interactions.

 ## Installation